How long have you been meditating?

 What are your ambitions for the next few years?

-I’d like to support as many people as I possibly can to be in the world feeling and being valued and to have the conscious presence to be more empathetic to spark all types of compassionate action.
-Because we are all in this together, it’s really beyond time to live up to that.
+I’d like to support as many people as I possibly can to be in the world feeling and being valued and with the conscious presence to be more empathetic so that we ignite and sustain all types of compassionate action.
+I want to continue to be real living example (as long as I can) of how one can work with their own mind, how we can change and grow and be courageous because we are all in this together it’s really beyond time to live up to that.